tensorpack/tensorpack/docs/tutorial/dataflow.md

-# Dataflow
+# DataFlow

-Dataflow is a library to help you build Python iterators to load data.
+DataFlow is a library to help you build Python iterators to load data.

-A Dataflow has a `get_data()` generator method, which yields `datapoints`.
+A DataFlow has a `get_data()` generator method, which yields `datapoints`.
 A datapoint must be a **list** of Python objects which I called the `components` of a datapoint.

-For example, to train on MNIST dataset, you can build a Dataflow with a `get_data()` method that yields datapoints of two elements (components): a numpy array of shape (64, 28, 28), and an array of shape (64,).
+For example, to train on MNIST dataset, you can build a DataFlow with a `get_data()` method that yields datapoints of two elements (components): a numpy array of shape (64, 28, 28), and an array of shape (64,).